objectionary/eo-files/README.md

 ```
 # Read binary content into the "output," in 1024-bytes chunks;
-# the "output" is an abstract object with one free attribute,
+# the "memory-as-output" is an abstract object with one free attribute,
-# which will be subsituted by "bytes" just read:
+# which is the memory where the bytes will be stored:
+file "/tmp/foo.txt" > f
+memory > m
+copy
+  f.as-input
+  memory-as-output m
-f.read output 1024
+  1024
 ```

 Writing: